 on.
 Randy spoke about an in-depth conversation he and Jerry Hensel had with Gary Shimanowitz including the topic of the aforementioned trail.
 Funding from Vail Resorts will not be available in 2021.
 Jerry added that Vail Resorts will determine what trail maintenance they are responsible for, and the Association can then plan accordingly.

 Marketing and Communications: Diane Loosbrock reported Fresh Tape Media has created new stationary with the new branding.
-When the stationary is received, Diane has drafted a letter to be sent to property owners for whom we do not have email addresses encouraging them to provide that information.
+When the stationery is received, Diane has drafted a letter to be sent to property owners for whom we do not have email addresses encouraging them to provide that information.
 Fresh Tape Media has been contacting local real estate firms and asking if they have interest in having their listings promoted.
 This generates new free content.
 They also

 advertise for the community and for people to visit or join Arrowhead.
 They have been asking Vail Valley real estate companies with property listed in Arrowhead to tag ArrowheadatVail in the copy so people can find our user name.
 Preliminary discussions have taken place in regard to next year’s contract.
 They have agreed to assist with the newsletter on an hourly basis and have signed a nondisclosure agreement.

 Nominating; Diane Loosbrock said there have been several very good nominations.
 The committee will meet soon and Diane will bring their recommendations to the Board for consideration.